Best LPN Programs in Scranton, PA (2026 Rankings)

 Data lags are common with both state reports and national statistics.
 For the most up-to-date pass rates, completion times, or graduate employment figures, contact the admissions office or program director directly.
 Many schools update their outcomes more frequently than the state publishes them, and conversations with staff can clarify any details that are unclear in written reports.

-LPN-to-RN Bridge Options in the Scranton Area
+LPN-To-RN Bridge Options in the Scranton Area

 Luzerne County Community College (LCCC) offers a well-known LPN-to-RN bridge that can be completed in about three semesters once general education prerequisites are met.
 This pathway gives working licensed practical nurses a direct route to the NCLEX-RN and a registered nursing career without repeating foundational coursework.